 These are not Board members but they have a special interest in helping the executive director with a variety of advisory needs from management and outreach, to fundraising and development.

 Ruth Bernard (Artist and Incorporator of the Mount Gretna School of Art), Lois Jubeck (Managing Director of the Chautauqua School of Art in NY), Don Kimes (Artistic Director of the VACI - Visual Arts at Chautauqua Institution in NY), Regina Snowden (Founder and Executive Director of Partners for Youth with Disabilities), JD Wissler (Artist and Incorporator of the Mount Gretna School of Art)

 Faculty, critics and lecturers change each year.
-See the summer of 2016 list on the intensive program page.
+The 2018 faculty list will appear on the intensive program page in January.